top of page

 Tutors with no time to teach

-It will come as no surprise to know that the number of tutors with long term sickness and mental health problems directly caused by their workload is at its highest ever level.
+It is no exaggeration to say that the number of tutors suffering from long-term illness and mental health problems caused by their workload has reached record levels.

 Inexperienced tutors - cheap labour with little experience